DYCM

 DYCM (1152 AM) Bag-ong Adlaw is a radio station owned and operated by Makati Broadcasting Company.
-Its main studio is located at the Room 201, 2/F Dona Luisa Bldg., Fuente Osmena, Cebu City, and transmitter is located at Brgy.
-Tayud, Consolacion, Cebu.
+Its main studio is located at Room 201, 2/F Dona Luisa Bldg., Fuente Osmena, Cebu City, and its transmitter is located in Brgy.
+Tayud, Consolacion.

 History

-DYCM was founded in 1989 as "Kaabag sa Banikanhon Kaugmaran", then "Kaabag sa Serbisyo" and "Bag-ong Adlaw - Cebu Del Norte", under the ownership of Masbate Community Broadcasting Corporation.
+DYCM was founded in 1989 under the ownership of Masbate Community Broadcasting Corporation.
 It was formerly located at Brgy.
 Taytayan, Bogo, Cebu.
+It initially bagged the names "Kaabag sa Banikanhon Kaugmaran", "Kaabag sa Serbisyo" and "Bag-ong Adlaw - Cebu Del Norte".

 In early 2014, it went off the air and its ownership was transferred to Makati Broadcasting Company, a media outlet owned by former Bogo Mayor Celestino Martinez.
 DYCM was relaunched on July 8, 2014, this time in Cebu City, along with its relay station in its old location.
-In December 2020, the station ceased its broadcast on AM.